Hufftian/aboutMe/index.md

 I’d love to ramble about myself forever, but I’ll keep it short — I know the DEVSOC gods have many candidates to bless (or roast).

 Name’s Krish.
-I recently hit the big 1-9 (UNSW status: still pending legendary rank).
-I’m currently majoring in Computer Science, which means I spend my days wrestling with bugs and pretending I understand recursion.
+I recently hit the big 1-9 (unc status) I’m currently majoring in Computer Science, which means I spend my days wrestling with bugs and pretending I understand recursion.

 Now, I live in contradiction — and that’s where the “opposites attract” theme felt just right.